DSchroer/schroer.ca/source/about/index.md

 ## About Me

 Interested in technology for as long as I can remember.
-Growing up in a complex engineering and academic household has taught me to always be curious and that every problem has a solution.
+Growing up in an engineering and academic household has taught me to always be curious and that every problem has a solution.
 Thanks to the experience of working on a range of projects from drone automation to security applications to game development, I have learned to adapt to any challenge that comes my way.
+My wide range of development experience makes me good at engineering novel solutions to difficult problems.
+I never back down from a challenge and can work well with uncertainty and time pressure.

 ## Skills